Connect with others who understand.

 Tips for Safe Driving

-Neurologists and medical professionals typically use the Maintenance of Wakefulness Test as a screening tool to determine if someone is at increased risk of drowsy driving.
-They have also identified several habits and strategies to help decrease driving risk.
-These include:
+Neurologists and other medical professionals often use the Maintenance of Wakefulness Test.
+This screening tool is used to assess whether someone is at a higher risk of drowsy driving.
+Doctors have also identified several habits and strategies to help decrease driving risk, including:

 • Taking naps on a regular schedule